pombredanne/covuss/README.md

 Go to https://github.com/mkopta/covuss/releases

-You can choose from three options:
+You can choose from these options:

 * RPM package for Fedora 22 (covuss-1.1-1.fc22.noarch.rpm)
 * RPM package for CentOS 7 (covuss-1.1-1.el7.centos.noarch.rpm)